panyz522/CS561-HalmaEditor/README.md

 ## Editor Usage

-### File Operation
+### File Operations

-* Click `Open` to open a input file, whose path can be changed.
+* Click `Link input.txt` to open a input file, whose path can be changed.
 * Once a input file is opened, the editor will monitor the file changes and update automatically.
-* To open a new editor to track different input.txt file, click `Open New Editor` on the left.
+* To open a new editor to track different input.txt file, click `Open New Editor` on the Nav Panel.
-* To untrack the file and open a new file, reenter a path and click `Open`.
+* To untrack the file and open a new file, reenter a path and click `Link input.txt`.
 * To untrack the file without opening a new file, just close the broswer tab.
-* To save as a new input file, just reenter a path and click `Save as New`.
+* To save as a new input file, just reenter a path and click `Save As`.
+* To monitor and automatically apply the output.txt to the current board, enter the **Output File Path** and click `Link output.txt`.
+* To manually apply the output.txt, click `Apply output.txt`

-### Board Operation
+### Board Operations

 * Click `Single/Game` button to change mode.
 * Click `Black/White` button to change color.
 * Change the value of input `Left Time` to change the time value.
 * Click __white or black__ square to change brush color, __cyan__ square to choose eraser.
 * Click any tile on the broad to toggle the tile with current brush.

+### Runner Operations

+* To open a new runner, click `Open New Runner` on the left Nav Panel.

+* Enter the **Command** and **Working Directory** and click `Run` to manually run your program.

+* Choose one of the linked boards to bind to that board, so when the board is updated, the program runner can be automatically triggered.